crenaz/food-list/README.md

 # food-list
 ## It is my 'List of Foods'
-This will be a simple ingredients management app made using express on Node.js
+This will be a simple ingredients management app made using Express on NodeJS, and very soon: AngularJS!